How Do You Watch the New Mulan?

 Do You Have to Subscribe to Disney+ to Watch Mulan?

 Unlike other titles in its catalogue, Mulan is not free for Disney+ subscribers.
-In addition to the $6.99 monthly membership fee, current subscribers will need to shell out an additional $29.99 to rent the movie, making it one of the most expensive premium video-on-demand titles to date.
-The rental fee gives subscribers “Premier Access” to the title, a new designation available as an add-on service for Disney+ members.
-This month, Disney CEO Bob Chapek said that the subscription requirement and additional fee were in place to help the company recapture some of its initial investment in the live-action movie, suggesting that Mulan’s hefty price would not be a trend-setter for the streaming platform.
+In addition to the monthly membership fee ($6.99 per month, or via an $69.99 annual plan), subscribers will need to shell out an additional $29.99 to unlock what Disney is calling “Premier Access.”
+In August, Disney CEO Bob Chapek said that the subscription requirement and additional fee were in place to help the company recapture some of its initial investment in the live-action movie, suggesting that Mulan’s hefty price would not be a trendsetter for the streaming platform.

 When Will Mulan Be Available on Disney+ for Free?